 There is no official release date for Highlander 2023.
 Based on the previous schedule, we expect the arrival of summer 2022.

 The price is also unofficial.
-With no change in employment, it is likely the 2023 Highlander MSRP will remain close to the MSRP range of the current model of $35,985 to $50,090 (including destination costs).
+With no change in employment, the 2023 Highlander MSRP will likely remain close to the MSRP range of the current model of $35,985 to $50,090 (including destination costs).

 The three-line crossover will compete with the Chevy Traverse, Ford Explorer, and Honda Pilot.